 (F) Rights to Inventions Made Under a Contract or Agreement.
-If the Federal award meets the definition of "funding agreement" under 37 CFE §401.2 (a) and the recipient or subrecipient wishes to enter into a contract with a small business firm or nonprofit organization regarding the substitution of parties, assignment or performance of experimental, developmental, or research work under that "funding agreement." the recipient or subrecipient must comply with the requirements of 37 CFE Part 401, "Rights to Inventions Made by Nonprofit Organizations and Small Business Firms Under Government (G) Centracts and Contracts and Congrestive Agreements," and any implementing regulations issued by the awarding agency.
+If the Federal award meets the definition of "funding agreement" under 37 CFR §401.2 (a) and the recipient or subrecipient wishes to enter into a contract with a small business firm or nonprofit organization regarding the substitution of parties, assignment or performance of experimental, developmental, or research work under that "funding agreement," the recipient or subrecipient must comply with the requirements of 37 CFR Part 401.
+"Rights to Inventions Made by Nonprofit Organizations and Small Business Firms Under Government Grants, Contracts and Cooperative Agreements," and any implementing regulations issued by the awarding agency.

+(G) Clean Air Act (42 U.S. C. 7401-7671q.) and the Federal Water Pollution Control Act (33

 (G) Clean Air Act (42 U.S.C.
-1401-76710.) and the Federal Water Pollution Control Act (33 U.S.C.
-1251-1387), as amended-Contracts and subergants of agreements of another fully of the Sederal Vater Pollution Control Act (31 U.S.C.
-1261-1387).

-(G) Clean Air Act (42 U.S.C.
-7401-7671q.) and the Federal Water Pollution Control Act (32 U.S.C.
+7401-7671q.) and the Federal Water Pollution Control Act (33 U.S.C.
 1251-1387), as amended-Contracts and subgrants of amounts in excess of \$150,000 must contain a provision that requires the non-Federal award to agree to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C.
 7401-7671q) and the Federal Water Pollution Control Act as amended (33 U.S.C.
 1251-1387).
 Violations must be reported to the Federal awarding agency and the Regional Office of the Environmental Protection Agency (EPA).

-(H) Mandatory standards and policies reand Conservation Act (42 U.S.C.
-630).
-(I) Debarment and Suspension (Executive Orders 12549 and 12599)-A contract award (see 2 CFR 180.220) must not be made to parties listed on the governmentwide Excluded Parties List System in the System for Award Management (SAM), in accordance with the OMB guidelines at 2 CFR 190 that implement Executive Orders 12540 (3 CFR Part 1986 Comp., p.
-189) and 12689 (3 CFR Part 1986 Comp., p.
-236).
-"Debarment and Suspension."
-The Excluded Parties List System in SAM contains the names of parties debarred, suspended, or otherwise excluded by agencies, as well as parties declared ineligible under statulory or regulatory authority other than Executive Order 12548.
+(H) Mandatory standards and policies re-

-(H) Mandatory standards and policies relating to energy efficiency which are contained in the state energy conservation plan issued in compliance with the Energy Policy and Conservation Act (42 U.S. C. 6301)
+(H) Mandatory standards and policies relating to energy efficiency which are contained in the state energy conservation plan issued in compliance with the Energy Policy and Conservation Act (42 U.S.C.
+6201).